kj0703/Antarctic-Grounded-Iceberg-Detection/README.md

 ## 3) Usage: Pipeline Execution

 The workflow is divided into five sequential Python modules.
-It utilises a flattened directory architecture for streamlined I/O operations and automatic schema detection for robust data handling.

 Below is a standard execution sequence for a typical orbital dataset.